Non-Abelian Dark Forces and the Relic Densities of Dark Glueballs: Dark Matter Scenarios and Connections to the SM

 After glueball confinement, the operator of Eq.~\eqref{eq:smat} gives rise to a Higgs portal coupling between the SM Higgs boson and the $0^{++}$ dark glueball.
 The implications of this mixing were studied in detail in Ref.~\cite{Juknevich:2009gg} where it was shown that it allows nearly all the heavier glueballs to decay radiatively to lighter glueballs or directly to the SM.
 If $\Delta m_x \sim \Lambda_x$ is the mass splitting for radiative decays or the mass of the decaying glueball for direct decays to the SM, the parametric decay width for $\Delta m_x$ less than twice the Higgs boson mass is~\cite{Juknevich:2009gg} \beq \Gamma ~\sim~ N^2\lambda_x^2\alpha_x^2\,\frac{\Lambda_x^6}{v^2M^4}\Gamma_h(m_h=\Delta m_x) \ , ~~~~~(\Delta M_x < 2m_h) \eeq where $\Gamma_h$ is the width the SM Higgs would have if its mass were $m_h = \Delta m_x$.
 For $\Delta m_x$ greater than twice the Higgs mass, the parametric width becomes \beq \Gamma ~\sim~ N^2\lambda_x^2\alpha_x^2\,\frac{\Lambda_x^5}{M^4} \ , ~~~~~(\Delta m_x > 2m_h) \ , \eeq and is dominated by Higgs final states.

 The only two ($SU(3)$) glueballs unable to decay through the operator of Eq.~\eqref{eq:smat} are the $0^{-+}$ and $\opm$ states~\cite{Juknevich:2009gg}.
 If the sole connection to the SM is the Higgs portal, the dark sector has an independent charge conjugation symmetry that implies that the lightest $C$-odd glueball is stable (up to gravitational effects), which is $\opm$ for $G_x=SU(3)$.
-The situation for the $0^{-+}$ state is more model-dependent, and decays with rates on the order of Eqs.~(\ref{eq:gam61},\ref{eq:gam62}) can arise if the visible Higgs sector contains two doublets or if there is additional parity violation~\cite{Juknevich:2009gg}.
+The situation for the $0^{-+}$ state is more model dependent, and decays with rates on the order of Eqs.~(\ref{eq:gam61},\ref{eq:gam62}) can arise if the visible Higgs sector contains two doublets or if there is additional parity violation~\cite{Juknevich:2009gg}.

-The DM picture that arises in this scenario consists of stable $\opm$ (and possibly $0^{-+}$) glueballs in a bath consisting mostly of metastable $\zpp$ states, and is an explicit realization of the general scenario presented in Ref.~\cite{Pappadopulo:2016pkp}.
+The DM picture that arises in this scenario consists of stable $\opm$ (and possibly $0^{-+}$) glueballs in a bath consisting mostly of metastable $\zpp$ states and is an explicit realization of the general scenario presented in Ref.~\cite{Pappadopulo:2016pkp}.
 The $\zpp$ glueballs can still dominate the dark-sector contribution to the DM density if they are long-lived.
 In contrast, if the $\zpp$ glueballs decay to the SM early enough, only the $\opm$ (and possibly $0^{-+}$) will contribute to the DM density.
 The subleading relic densities of the heavier glueballs computed in Sec.~\ref{sec:fo} then become essential to the net DM abundance.
+Recall that the relic yields of the $\opm$ and $0^{-+}$ glueballs were computed in Sec.~\ref{sec:multi}, and are shown in Figs.~\ref{fig:fourgb}~and~\ref{fig:oddgb}.
+Of these two states, the density of the $1^{+-}$ mode is the larger of the two.